manifoldmarkets/docs/docs/faq.md

 ### What does "PROB" mean?

 Resolving a market as "PROB" means that it's resolved at a certain probability, chosen by the market creator.
 PROB 100% is the same as "yes", and PROB 0% is the same as "no".
 For example, if a market is resolved at PROB 75%, anyone who bought "yes" at less than 75% will (usually) make a profit, and anyone who bought "yes" at greater than 75% will (usually) take a loss.
 Vice versa for "no".
-(The "usually" is due to some quirks of the betting system; in rare cases it's possible to lose money on a bet even if the market moved closer to it.
-See [here](https://kevin.zielnicki.com/2022/02/17/manifold/).)

 ### What happens if a market creator resolves a market incorrectly, or doesn't resolve it at all?